-Where the dispute is not a small claim, costs may be awarded at the discretion of VCAT (s 109 VCAT Act).
-The provisions relating to a small claim provide that no order for costs can be made (sch 1 cl 4I VCAT Act) (except for applications under s 120 VCAT Act for a review of a case decided in a party’s absence).
+Where the dispute is not a small claim, costs may be awarded at VCAT’s discretion (s 109 VCAT Act).
+The provisions relating to a small claim provide that no order for costs can be made (sch 1 cl 4I) (except for applications under section 120 for a review of a case decided in a party’s absence).

 Where an applicant succeeds in a claim, VCAT can order that the other party reimburse the applicant for the filing fee on the application and any other fees.

 If you are an applicant making a claim in VCAT, you should follow the procedures given below on the day of the hearing of your claim.
 Note that VCAT’s website contains guides called “Preparing for a hearing in the Civil Claims List” and “At the hearing of an application in the Civil Claims List”.

 Alternative dispute resolution processes, such as compulsory conferences and mediation, are available to assist in settlement of disputes (see ss 83–93, sch 1 cl 4H VCAT Act).
 Parties can contact the registrar of the Civil Claims List for more advice.